 4. Ensure Images Are Neatly Cropped

-WordPress has a built-in image editor that lets you crop your images from your dashboard.
+WordPress has a built-in image editor that lets you resize your images by cropping them straight from your dashboard.

-If you realize an image needs to be cropped to better fit your site, then delete the image from your site, crop it, and re-upload it.
+Thus, we recommend cropping your images before uploading them.
+If an image needs to be cropped to fit the site better, then delete the image, crop it from your computer, and re-upload it.

 5. Improve Image SEO

 Optimizing your images alone will speed up your site and already improve your chances of ranking higher.
 However, there are a few additional steps you can take to improve the SEO of your images: